 When is registration?

-Registration dates for the 2017 Outdoor Soccer season will be open online January 16th, 2017.
+Registration dates for the Outdoor Soccer season usually starts Online in January.

 Registrations will be accepted until June if there is room on a team's roster.

-The 2017 outdoor season starts the week of May 15th for house league teams (U4 - U10).
-The season start for NDSI (Uxbridge/Scugog) teams is TBA.
+The outdoor season starts the 2nd week of May for house league teams (U4 - U10).
+The season start for U11 to 16+ teams is scheduled for the 3rd week in May (Subject to change).
 Adult teams are informed by their own leagues, but usually start late May as well.
 See the Events page for dates and locations.
-The final festival for House League teams aged U4 to U10 is August 12th.
+The final festival for House League teams aged U4 to U10 is the week after the August long weekend.
 The end of season for NDSI teams is TBA.
 Please see the events page for more details.